alephium/docs/docs/wallet/ledger.md

 sidebar_label: Ledger
 ---

-# How To Use Your Ledger Device With The Alephium Browser Extension
+# How To Use Your Ledger Device With Alephium Wallets

 ### **INTRODUCTION**

 A Ledger Device is a hardware wallet considered one of the most secure ways to store your digital assets.
 Ledger uses an offline, or cold storage, method of generating private keys, making it a preferred method for many crypto users.
-This guide will help you to connect your Ledger device to the Alephium Browser Extension.
-The Alephium Browser Extension enables you to Send and Receive ALPH with your Ledger Device.
+This guide will help you connect your Ledger device to the Alephium Browser Extension and Desktop Wallet.
+The Alephium Wallets enable you to Send and Receive ALPH with your Ledger Device.

 **Note:** This integration allows users to securely store, send tokens, and interact with decentralized applications (dApps) while keeping their assets protected offline with the full suite of Ledger HW (Nano S+ / Nano X / Stax / Flex)